 We’ve all gotten to that point where we’ve found the perfect social media influencer only to ask the ultimate question: now what?

-Luckily with a few tricks up your sleeve, you’ll be able to confidently approach and build a relationship with a social media influencer that will last.
+Luckily, with a few tricks up your sleeve, you’ll be able to confidently approach and build a lasting relationship with a social media influencer.

 Make sure you do your research and seek out more about your influencer’s audience.
-This is not only a great way to determine if the social media influencer in question is a great fit for your brand, it also helps you learn more about who you’re approaching.
-Analyze who is interacting with their content, and dig deep to find out what demographics they attract.
+This is not only a great way to determine if the social media influencer in question is a great fit for your brand, but it also helps you learn more about who you’re approaching.
+Analyze who’s interacting with their content, and dig deep to find out what demographics they attract.

-Once you feel confident about your research you can build a personal message that revolves around your influencer’s following.
-It’s important to explain what their audience will get out of the partnership as well.
+Once you feel confident about your research, you can build a personal message that revolves around your influencer’s following.
+It’s important to explain what their audience will get out of the partnership, too.
 Keeping this at the front of your mind will make your influencer management even more effective.
 Always remember that influencers have their audience’s interest at heart and won’t want to participate in a partnership that doesn’t look authentic.

-For example, when reaching out you can include in your message that you think a partnership would be great because their audiences have an interest in (mention topic) which is closely related to your own brand.
-We often use this technique when reaching out to guest writers, explaining not only how our social media audience will benefit, but how theirs will too.
+For example, when reaching out, you can mention in your message that you think a partnership would be great because their audiences have an interest in (mention topic), which is closely related to your own brand.

 Influencers have a lot going on and are approached by other brands regularly.
 To build a successful relationship with an influencer you need to be clear about expectations from the start.
 Always ask what type of relationship they are looking for, after all, it’s a two-way street.
 Leave the conversation open-ended, and don’t be surprised if you need to meet in the middle and compromise.